mitre/fieldmanual/sphinx-docs/Operation-Results.md

 ### Automatic Event Log Generation

 When an operation terminates, the corresponding event logs will be written to disk in the same format as if they were manually requested for download.
 These event logs will contain command output and will be unencrypted on disk.
-Each operation will have its own event logs written to a separate file in the directory `$reports_dir/event_logs`, where `$reports_dir` is the `reports_dir` entry in the CALDERA configuration file.
+Each operation will have its own event logs written to a separate file in the directory `$reports_dir/event_logs`, where `$reports_dir` is the `reports_dir` entry in the Caldera configuration file.
 The filename will be of the format `operation_$id.json`, where `$id` is the unique ID of the operation.